yoaocopy/OPTM_webllm/README.md

 # OPT_Mentor

 OPT_Mentor is a serverless implementation of Online Python Tutor Lite (OPTLite) designed for offline use and enhanced educational environments.
 This project builds upon the [optlite](https://github.com/dive4dec/optlite) concept while making it more accessible and secure for educational settings.
 What's more, it is also integrated with fined-tuned LLM model to provide Socratic hints instead of direct answers (need a server providing LLM access).

+Two modes are possible with slight change of the code:
+- WebLLM mode: the LLM model will be downloaded and run directedly within the browser;
+- API mode: Use a server to provide the LLM with access through an OpenAI-format API.

-📌 Visit [https://ccha23.github.io/OPTM/](https://ccha23.github.io/OPTM/) to have a try.
+📌 Visit [https://ccha23.github.io/OPTM/live.html](https://ccha23.github.io/OPTM/live.html) to try the WebLLM mode.

-📌 You can also visit [https://ccha23.github.io/OPTM/live.html](https://ccha23.github.io/OPTM/live.html) directly to try the AI mode.
+📌 You can also visit [https://ccha23.github.io/OPTM/live.html](https://ccha23.github.io/OPTM/live.html) directly to try the API mode.

 ## Features